Marcostbo/FoodTruckAPI/README.md

-# Food Truck Finder API
+# :cupcake:	Food Truck Finder API

 Welcome to the Food Truck Finder API!
 This API is designed to help you discover food trucks based on your location using latitude and longitude coordinates.